 Be sure the Outlet Pressure Gauge indicates the desired pressure.
-If the gauge reliability is in question, it can be verified by attaching a test fitting and test gauge (0-15 psig) to the outlet air fitting of the unit.
+If the gauge reliability is in question, it can be verified by connecting a test gauge to the test valve labeled line pressure, on the control panel.
 Replace the gauge if indicated.
+The line pressure alarm switches are labeled.
 For outlet pressure alarm switch adjustment refer to section 6.3.